-Those looking to make a career change have it tougher than most job seekers.
-In fact, there are three major weaknesses all career changers have to overcome when looking for a new opportunity.
-But what are they?
+If you're willing to put in the work, you can make your career change successful.
+But first, there are three major weaknesses all career changers have to overcome when looking for a new opportunity.

 You Don't Know What You Already Have To Offer